 Since then, drinking tea was done as a sign of Irish independence.
-A culture was built around it, it was celebrated.
+A culture was built around it and it was celebrated.

 The traditional Irish tea is strong and has lots of milk.
 If you think they pour their milk on a cup with tea already on it (like what most people do), you're wrong.
 Doing so alters the flavour of the tea, so they prefer to do the reverse; milk first then tea.
-(However many Irish already follows the tea first before milk - it's more of a preference really)
+(However, many Irish already follow the tea first before milk – it’s more of a preference really.)

 How to make tea the Irish way